Alia VinsonPartnerAllen Boone Humphries Robinson LLP

 Education and Professional Background.
 University of Chicago, The Law School (J.D.
 2002); University of Chicago, The College (B.A.
 1999).
 Prior to joining the firm, Ms. Vinson’s practice focused on federal and international tax planning.
 Admitted to practice: Illinois, 2002; Texas, 2004.

-Professional Organizations.
-Founding member of Houston Stronger (a coalition of Houston-region stakeholders focused on flood control matters); member of the Greater Houston Partnership and served on the Water Issues Committee 2014-2015; served on the Board of the Texas Water Conservation Association, and serve as a member of its Flood Response Committee, Policy Committee, Surface Water Committee, and Utility Districts Panel; serve on the Advisory Board of West Houston Association, and serve as vice chair of its Water Resources Committee and a member of its Governmental Affairs Committee; served on Mayor Annise Parker’s Water Conservation Task Force 2012-2015 and chaired its Infrastructure Subcommittee; member of the Gulf Coast Economic Development District’s 2014-2018 Comprehensive Economic Development Strategy Committee; chaired the City of Houston’s Water Adjustment Board 2013-2019; serve on the Fort Bend County Complete Count Committee for the 2020 Census; participated in the Houston Galveston Area Council’s Regional Plan for Sustainable Development (“Our Great Region 2040”); graduate of the Center for Houston’s Future Leadership Forum; member of the Urban Land Institute; member of the Association of Water Board Directors; member of the National Association of Bond Lawyers; and recognized for excellence by Texas Monthly in Bonds/Government Finance Law.
+Professional Organizations and Community Involvement.
+Founding member of Houston Stronger (a coalition of Houston-region stakeholders focused on flood control matters); member of the Greater Houston Partnership and served on the Water Issues Committee 2014-2015; serve on the Board of the Texas Water Conservation Association, and serve as a member of its Flood Response Committee, Policy Committee, Surface Water Committee, and Utility Districts Panel; serve on the Advisory Board of West Houston Association, and serve as vice chair of its Water Resources Committee and a member of its Governmental Affairs Committee; served on Mayor Annise Parker’s Water Conservation Task Force 2012-2015 and chaired its Infrastructure Subcommittee; member of the Gulf Coast Economic Development District’s 2014-2018 Comprehensive Economic Development Strategy Committee; chaired the City of Houston’s Water Adjustment Board 2013-2019; serve on Harris County Judge Lina Hidalgo’s Finance Committee; serve on the Fort Bend County Complete Count Committee for the 2020 Census; participated in the Houston Galveston Area Council’s Regional Plan for Sustainable Development (“Our Great Region 2040”); serve on the Board of Directors of the Houston Public Library Foundation; graduate of the Center for Houston’s Future Leadership Forum; member of the Urban Land Institute; member of the Association of Water Board Directors; member of the National Association of Bond Lawyers; and recognized for excellence by Texas Monthly in Bonds/Government Finance Law.